The goal in these meal prep ideas for the week before your marathon is to take one thing off your plate in advance to race day.

 If you aren’t a fan of oatmeal or like to switch your meals up, then make some homemade granola with energy producing oats, honey, raisins, and coconut is great to have on hand to add some carbs to your breakfast, yogurts or to snack on.

-Cook up a big batch of pancakes (my favorites are the Kodiak Power Cakes!).
+My favorites are the Kodiak Power Cakes!.
 They reheat perfectly in the toaster!
 (Make sure you have berries on hand for toppings!)

-Batch create some carb bases such as rice and quinoa to use as a side in your meals, to throw inside a recipe or to your entree on top of.
+Rice and quinoa are great carb bases to use as a side in your meals, to throw inside a recipe or to your entree on top of.

 Make your favorite (hopefully low-fat and go light on the cheese!) pasta or potato casserole (I love a baked spaghetti!).
 Store it in the fridge or freezer to bake on a night throughout the week and then eat the leftovers when needed.